uelandte/ProcWAS/README.md

 #> Cleaning up...
 ```

-Generating Manhattan plots for the results can be done using the
+Manhattan plots for the results can be generated using the plotManhattan
-plotManhattan function.
+function.

 <img src="man/figures/README-manhattan-1.png" width="80%" />